srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     CONTAINER_REGISTRY_PASSWORD_az220acrcah191204=Q8YErJFCtqSe9C7BWdHOKEXk+C6uKSuK
     ```

-1. Right-click `deployment.template.json`, and select **Build and Push IoT Edge Solution**.
+1. In the **Explorer** view, right-click **deployment.template.json**, and then click **Build and Push IoT Edge Solution**.

-1. The status of the Build and Push IoT Edge Solution operation is displayed within the Visual Studio Code **TERMINAL** window.
+    The status of the Build and Push IoT Edge Solution operation is displayed within the Visual Studio Code **TERMINAL** window.
 Once the process completes, the custom `ObjectCountingModule` IoT Edge Module will have been built, and then the Docker image for the IoT Edge Module will be published to the Azure Container Registry service.

-1. Open the Azure portal.
+1. Switch to your Azure portal window.

     If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. On your Resource group tile, click **AZ220ACR{YOUR-ID}** to navigate to your Azure Container Registry (ACR) service.
+1. On your Resource group tile, to open your Azure Container Registry (ACR) service, click **AZ220ACR{YOUR-ID}**.

-1. On the left hand side, under the **Services** section, click on the **Repositories** link.
+1. On the left side navigation menu, under **Services**, click **Repositories**.

 1. On the **Repositories** pane, notice that the `objectcountingmodule` repository now exists within the ACR service.

     This was created when the custom `ObjectCountingModule` IoT Edge Module was published from within Visual Studio Code.

     > **Note**: If the repository is not present, review the output from the Push action and ensure that you did not leave references to the `:5000` port number with your ACR references; you can do an **Edit**, **Find in Files** to confirm this.
 You should also validate your credentials in the `.env` file and validate that you performed the `docker login` step earlier in the lab.

-1. Click on the **objectcountingmodule** repository navigate to the repository details.
+1. Under **Repositories**, click **objectcountingmodule**.

-1. On the **Repository** details pane for the **objectcountingmodule** repository, notice in the list of tags there is a tag named `0.0.1-amd64`
+1. On the **objectcountingmodule** blade, under **Tags**, notice that there is a tag named **0.0.1-amd64**.

-1. Click on the `0.0.1-amd64` tag to open up the details pane for this Tag within the `objectcountingmodule` repository.
+1. To open a details pane for this Tag, click **0.0.1-amd64**.

-    Notice the properties listed, including _Tag creation date_,  _Tag last updated date_, and other properties displaying information about the Tag.
+    Notice the properties listed, including _Repository_, _Tag_, _Tag creation date_,  _Tag last updated date_, and other properties displaying information about the Tag.

-1. Copy the **Repository** name and the **Tag** for use later on.
+1. Save a copy of the values for the **Repository** and **Tag** properties.

+    To copy the values, you can click on the **Copy to clipboard** button located to the right of the displayed values.

-    The Repository and Tag names will be used to pull down this specific version of the Docker image for the custom IoT Edge Module to run in an IoT Edge Device.
+    You will need the Repository and Tag names to pull down this specific version of the Docker image for the custom IoT Edge Module to run in an IoT Edge Device.

     The format of the Docker image Repository and Tag names combined will be in the following format: